-The regional stormwater website (Public Education and Outreach Program Element) will provide an accessible means of disseminating the RSWMP information.
+The regional stormwater website (Public Education and Outreach Program Element) will provide an accessible means of disseminating the SWMP information.

-S5.B.2 Public Input on RSWMP
+S5.B.2 Public Input on SWMP

-Promote public participation in the design and implementation of the RSWMP.
-The RSWMP document provides the blueprint for regional compliance with the Permit.
-Public input will be solicited on this document to ensure all interested parties have a voice in activities that are conducted to comply with the Permit and reduce potential impacts associated with stormwater discharge from the regional co-permittees.
+Promote public participation in the design and implementation of the SWMP.
+The SWMP document provides the blueprint for regional compliance with the Permit.
+Public input will be solicited on this document to ensure all interested parties have a voice in activities that are conducted to comply with the Permit and reduce potential impacts associated with stormwater discharge from the regional permittees.